Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations: Analyses

 We show the qualitative example in Table \ref{tab:qual} with different models' outputs.
 This example shows that the Text-LLM (text-only) baseline predicts a more neutral sentiment response text, while the text-LLM (cascaded) and Spoken-LLM model generate text with a more aggressive and engaging tone, and the predicted response speaking styles are similar to the ground truth.
+More quantitative analyses are in Appendix \ref{appendix:transistion} (style transition) and \ref{appendix:diversity} (Diversity of current and responding style).